 Option B: Provision Data 360 in a New, Dedicated Org

-Works Best For: Customers with multiple Salesforce orgs who cannot align on a single major org, or enterprises with a strong Center of Excellence (CoE) model.
+Works Best For: Customers with multiple Salesforce orgs who can’t align on a single major org, or enterprises with a strong Center of Excellence (CoE) model.

 Diagram showing Data 360 provisioning in new dedicated org